Faculty Policies of the College of Education

 Policies Related to Teaching

-A faculty member who remains in residence and active in their department may buyout a course per semester from the instructional budget for no less than 1/6 of the faculty member’s nine- month state academic rate and no more than 1/4 of the faculty member’s nine-month state academic rate, at the discretion of the department chair based on departmental needs.
-Faculty who generate substantial indirect costs for The University should be accorded all due consideration in course buyout.
-(Approved by the Management Team on March 26, 2012.)
+A tenured/tenure-track faculty member who remains in residence and active in their department may buyout a course per semester from the instructional budget at 1/6 of the faculty member’s nine-month state academic rate for each course buyout.
+(The Department of Special Education has a modified buyout policy of 1/4 of the faculty member's nine-month state academic rate per course).
+This is based on a faculty teaching load of two organized courses per long semester.
+Course buyout is at the discretion of the department chair based on departmental needs.
+Faculty who generate substantial indirect costs for The University, as well as those who hold large endowments, should be accorded all due consideration in course buyout.

 Faculty Teaching Load Policy

-The College of Education requires that each full-time tenured/tenure track faculty member will teach two organized courses each long semester.
-There is also a requirement that each full-time tenured/tenure track faculty member will regularly teach organized courses in some combination of levels of instruction, i.e., undergraduate courses, master’s degree program courses, and doctoral degree program courses.
+The College of Education requires each full-time tenured/tenure track faculty member to teach two organized courses each long semester.
+Deviations from these guidelines occur for faculty with endowments, salary buyouts, etc. or for faculty on unbalanced teaching load assignments.
+At the discretion of the Department Chair, team teaching can count as one of the organized courses for each co-instructor if the class enrollment is twice the minimum enrollment required by the Higher Education Coordinating Board, i.e., 20 for an undergraduate course and 10 for a graduate course.
+Each full-time tenured/tenure track faculty member is also encouraged but not required to teach organized courses in some combination of levels of instruction, i.e., undergraduate courses, master’s degree, and doctoral degree program courses.

 Department Chairs have the discretion to modify teaching loads as a result of buy-outs to address such responsibilities as grants administration.
-Service responsibilities or special assignments are at the discretion of the Department Chair, but will require prior approval by the Dean (please refer to the "Request for Course Release" available in the Department Chair's office.
+Service responsibilities or special assignments are at the discretion of the Department Chair.

 Minimum Enrollment in Organized Courses